 Revolut for Business offers two pricing options – Company and Freelancer.
 The Freelancer account can be free or cost seven pounds per month, depending on included features.

 A Freelancer Plan available for £6.99 is specifically dedicated to freelancers, sole traders and small limited companies with just a single employee.
-These differ from Business accounts in that transfers appear under your own personal details and employees cannot be added (except for an accountant).
+These differ from Business accounts in that transfers appear under your details and employees cannot be added (except for an accountant).

 What are the key benefits using Revolut for Business?

-Additionally, Revolut integrates and interoperates with a range of existing services, standards and applications, all of which spares you a lot of time, resource and expenses, allowing you to focus your attention on what’s important to you, your work and your business.
+Additionally, Revolut integrates and interoperates with a range of existing services, standards and applications, all of which spares you a lot of time, resources and expenses, allowing you to focus your attention on what’s important to you, your work and your business.

 What are the requirements to open a Revolut for Business account?

 The process of opening up a Business account in Revolut, needless to say, may take slightly longer than opening up a personal one.
 The whole procedure is usually finalized on the same day, but there are instances where the process may take up to five days.